 Rick: Perhaps we should take another audience question at this point, then wait till you get the mic, okay?
 They’ll bring a mic around.

 Mukti: Also, I think some of that capacity to be open to that kind of pain or suffering, really comes by way of embracing it a lot.
 So, it’s like, oh, that was kind of alarming when that happened, right?
-So just like including that human experience and taking care and acknowledging it and bringing it into the fold of our experience is typically the way to become comfortable with pain and suffering in a way.
-That we know it so intimately that it’s not as shocking.
+So just including that human experience and taking care and acknowledging it and bringing it into the fold of our experience is typically the way to become comfortable with pain and suffering, in a way.
+That way, we know it so intimately that it’s not as shocking.

-Rick: This fellow here.
-(Audience) I have a, thank you for sharing those perspectives on form and emptiness.
+Audience: Thank you for sharing those perspectives on form and emptiness.
 And I can see we talked about context and content and pendulum swings and foreground, background.
 It seems to me that there is also this sense that form and emptiness is an identity.
 That they were never separate to begin with.
 So, the foreground is not the background and the background is not the foreground.
-They’re just called as such.
+They’re just called such.
 So, in that sense, nirvana and samsara and transcendental phenomenal, these are empty terms to begin with.
 We are using them, but my understanding of this sutra is that the two are really empty to begin with.
 And the reason for the sutra is to point to that total emptiness from the absolute point of view.
 So, the absolute and relative exist only in a relative sense.
 Outside of the relative, there is no absolute and there is no relative.

-Rick: Mic to one of these guys. (audience) Hi, thanks.
-We’re talking about a high class problem about getting from enlightenment back down to the humanity, but I don’t have that high class problem.
+Audience: Hi, thanks.
+We’re talking about a high-class problem about getting from enlightenment back down to the humanity, but I don’t have that high-class problem.
 So, I heard Loch elegantly answer this in another session.
-So, I’m gonna ask this to Mukti and Frances.
+So, I’m going to ask this to Mukti and Frances.
 For someone who wanted to maximize the probabilities of getting to enlightenment, what would be some steps and processes you would suggest?

 Loch: Until you find something that stopped, yeah.

-Rick: Yeah, and I think you have to be careful with that thing about “we already have enlightenment,” because a lot of people hear that phrase and think, oh, great, check that off my bucket list.
+Rick: Yeah, and I think you have to be careful with that thing about “we already have enlightenment,” because a lot of people hear that phrase and think, “oh, great, check that off my bucket list.”

 Francis: Let’s crack a beer and watch football. (laughing)